 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

-American Diabetes Association: Standards of medical care in diabetes (2020 update)
+American Diabetes Association: 14.
+Children and Adolescents: Standards of Medical Care in Diabetes-2022

-International Society for Pediatric and Adolescent Diabetes (ISPAD): Clinical practice consensus guidelines for type 2 diabetes in children and adolescents (2018 update)
+International Society for Pediatric and Adolescent Diabetes (ISPAD): Clinical practice consensus guidelines for diabetes in children and adolescents (2018)

-International Society for Pediatric and Adolescent Diabetes (ISPAD): Clinical practice consensus guideline for glycemic control targets and glucose monitoring for children, adolescents, and young adults with diabetes (2018 update)
+International Society for Pediatric and Adolescent Diabetes (ISPAD): Clinical practice consensus guidelines 2018: Glycemic control targets and glucose monitoring for children, adolescents, and young adults with diabetes

 Drugs Mentioned In This Article